Monthly Archives: March 2022

 Chagneau et al. (2015) write

 […] TOT layers bear a negative structural charge that is compensated by cation accumulation and anion depletion near their surfaces in a region known as the electrical double layer (EDL).
-This property gives clay materials their semipermeable membrane properties: ion transport in the clay material is hindered by electrostatic repulsion of anions from the EDL porosity, while water is freely admitted to the membrane.
+This property gives clay materials their semipermeable

 and Tournassat and Steefel (2019) write (where, again, we can switch roles of “co-” and “counter-ions”, to spot one of the flaws)

 The presence of overlapping diffuse layers in charged nanoporous media is responsible for a partial or total repulsion of co-ions from the porosity.
 In the presence of a gradient of bulk electrolyte concentration, co-ion migration through the pores is hindered, as well as the migration of their counter-ion counterparts because of the electro-neutrality constraint.
 This explains the salt-exclusionary properties of these materials.
-These properties confer these media with a semi-permeable membrane behavior: neutral aqueous species and water are freely admitted through the membrane while ions are not, giving rise to coupled transport processes
+These properties confer these media with a semi-permeable membrane behavior: neutral aqueous species and water are freely admitted through the membrane while ions are not, giving rise to coupled transport processes.

 I am quite puzzled by these statements being so commonplace.3 It does not surprise me that all the quotations basically state some version of the incorrect notion that salt exclusion is caused by electrostatic repulsion between anions and surfaces — this is, for some reason, an established “explanation” within the clay literature.4 But all quotations also state (more or less explicitly) that ions (or even “solutes”) are restricted, while water can move freely in the clay.
 Given that one of the main features of compacted bentonite components is to restrict water transport, with hydraulic conductivities often below 10-13 m/s, I don’t really know what to say.